 People with psoriatic arthritis may have symptoms of both psoriasis and arthritis.
 The condition causes widespread inflammation and can affect the skin, musculoskeletal system, immune system, vision, and more.

 Here, we describe eight effects of PsA, including the effects on vision, digestion, breathing, and movement.
 We also explore the treatment options.

 Many people with PsA also have psoriasis.
-Some possible symptoms of plaque psoriasis, the most common type, include:
+Possible symptoms of plaque psoriasis, the most common type, include: